 Most of the American bike industry has a mighty struggle on its hands: Creating idealized visions of products while remaining blind to how they're being made.

 It's a world of two solitudes.
 A 14-hour time difference often separates the “brand” from the actual manufacturing.
 Complications are born from formidable language barriers.
 Production labor may be paid and treated in ways that were banned here in the 19th century.
 And holding it all together is a hyper-distributed supply chain encompassing multiple factories, across multiple countries, with bikes shunting from step to step in a system made for passing the buck.

-We started Allied because of our conviction that we could make superior bikes with superior quality if we controlled all of the pieces -- from brand, to design, to raw materials selection, to manufacturing, paint and assembly.
-Delivering on this promise – that’s what we mean by success.
+Which brings us back to the Allied mission.
+We started this company because of our conviction that we could make superior bikes of superior quality only if we controlled all the pieces – from brand, to design, to raw materials selection, to manufacturing, paint and assembly.
+It’s a philosophy we sum up in two words: MADE HERE.

 Every day our engineers work alongside our layup techs.
 Our marketing team circles around the paint booth.
 Our test lab thrums alongside our production line.
 Transparency, communication and connectedness enforce expectations of quality like nothing else.